romeomorphism/lxylearn/README.md

 # lxylearn
-My python module for machine learning
+**lxylearn** is a python module for machine learning and signal processing built by myself.

+It has some similarities as [scikit-learn](https://scikit-learn.org/)

+I build this package because I am used to the tools developed by myself.